 And while open banking does require banks to securely expose data for greater interoperability and competition, essentially becoming an API provider, it’s important to note that it also offers up a goldmine of actionable intelligence that can yield rich cross-selling opportunities and more.

 Before issuing a proposed rule, the CFPB must convene a panel of small businesses that represent their markets to provide input on our proposals.
 Toward that goal, the bureau publicly released a discussion guide in the fall of 2022 that small firms can weigh in on.

 Through that process, the CFPB will hear from small banks and financial companies who will be providers of data, as well as the small banks and financial companies who will ingest the data.
 They will also gather input from the “fourth parties,” the intermediary data brokers that facilitate data transfers.

-In the first quarter of 2023, the CFPB will publish a report about the input received through that process.
-This will inform a proposed rule that they plan to issue later in 2023.
+The CFPB is working on a report about the input received through that process, which will inform a formal proposal later in 2023.
 The CFPB’s director says he hopes to finalize the rule and move to implementation in 2024.

 There will be many opportunities to provide input to inform the public record throughout the process.
 When the United Kingdom first started on this path, an Open Banking Implementation Entity was established to provide critical services and infrastructure, among other duties.

 In the U.S. and Canada, there are already efforts underway to implement open banking and also ensure a common set of standards to exchange data, not least of which is the Financial Data Exchange.
 This consortium of key stakeholders maintains a common API standard that provides interoperability around financial data sharing.
-Its FDX API has quickly established itself as the de facto North American open banking standard, with 53 million consumer accounts using the FDX API at last count.
+It has quickly established itself as the de facto North American open banking standard, with 53 million consumer accounts using the FDX API at last count.